DhirajMeenavilli/Projects/Journal/Quotes.md

 "There are no smart people, but some people are just more driven and have a bigger imagination than others." - Richard Feynman, 19XX

 "It is not death that a (one) should fear, but rather never beginning to live." - Marcus Aerelius, 1XX

+"You get what you reward." - Charlie Munger, 19XX